-Gurgling water jugs were invented by the British company Thomas Forester & Sons in the late 1870s.
-But most people associate these jugs with the British "Dartmouth Pottery", which gave the jug its fish-shaped design for the first time.
+Gurgling water jugs were invented in the late 1870s by the British company Thomas Forester & Sons.
+However, most people associate these jugs with the British "Dartmouth Pottery", which first gave the jug its fish-shaped design.

-A special pair of water jugs was created for the Queen of England and Prince Philip in 1958 and given to them during their visit to Britannia Naval College.
-The then head of the college commissioned the production of the jugs and provided them with the royal seal and date.
-This gift made the water jug more popular and became a collector's item.
+A special pair of water jugs was made for the English Queen and Prince Philip in 1958 and presented to them during their visit to Britannia Naval College.
+The then head of the college commissioned the making of the jugs and provided them with the royal seal and date.
+Through this gift, the water jug became popular and a collector's item.

-Since then, the jugs have been sold in the USA and England, and recently also in German-speaking countries (first only Germany, Austria and Switzerland) under the name Gluckigluck.
-They are now sold anywhere.
+Since then, the jugs have been sold in the United States and England, and more recently in German-speaking countries (initially only in Germany, Austria and Switzerland) under the name Gluckigluck.
+In the meantime they are sold everywhere.

 Would you like to get to know a dealer near you?
 Write to us: firstname.lastname@example.org